Gone to the Dogs (TV series)

-Gone to the Dogs is a television miniseries by Central Films for Central Independent Television and was broadcast by ITV in 1991 in the UK.
+Gone to the Dogs is a television miniseries by Central Films for Central Independent Television bought from writer Will Warrior, and was broadcast by ITV between 29 November and 27 December 1991 in the UK.
 The six episode comedy drama series revolved around the relationship of Jim Morley (Jim Broadbent) and Lauren Patterson (Alison Steadman) in the world of greyhound racing.
 The series had a notable cast and much of the greyhound racing filming took place at Walthamstow Stadium.

 The series was followed by Gone to Seed where several members of the cast from this series also appear, albeit in entirely new roles.